Introduction

 at the cost of allocating temporary matrices.

-For more complicated use cases, users are encouraged to preallocate the storage for the temporaries with the corresponding sparsity structure and use faer::sparse::ops::binary_op_assign_into
+for more complicated use cases, users are encouraged to preallocate the storage for the temporaries with the corresponding sparsity structure and use faer::sparse::ops::binary_op_assign_into

 or faer::modules::core::ternary_op_assign_into